 So, there we are.
 My Harry Nilsson series of anecdotes that have most definitely shaped my life so far.
-And with the forthcoming HARRY AND ME project around the corner thanks to a series of chance meetings, collaborations and general good luck, I’m looking forward to reading the next chapter in my own story.
+And with the new HARRY & ME project now brought to fruition thanks to a series of chance meetings, collaborations and general good luck, I’m looking forward to reading the next chapter in my own story.

 The book co-authored by David Roberts and me came about in 2021.
 Will this be the last chapter?
 I have a feeling it’s just the beginning of a whole new volume.
 If someone had told me that one day I’d be doing a book about Harry Nilsson, who died in 1994 at age 52, and that it would be published by a real, proper music-book specialist – I simply wouldn’t have believed them.
 But it was true.